AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_members_android.md

 ### [Mute and unmute all the chat room members](https://docs.agora.io/en/agora-chat/client-api/chat-room/manage-chatroom-members?platform=android#mute-and-unmute-all-the-chat-room-members)

 The chat room owner or admin can mute or unmute all the chat room members using `muteAllMembers`.
 Once all the members are muted, only those in the chat room allow list can send messages in the chat room.

+Unlike muting a chat room member, this kind of mute has no expiration period, you need to call the `unmuteAllMembers` method to unmute all members in the chat room.

 ```
 // The chat room owner or admin can call muteAllMembers to mute all the chat room members.
 Once all the members are muted, these members receive the onAllMemberMuteStateChanged callback.